ASFHyP3/hyp3-docs/docs/dems.md

 ## Copernicus DEM

-The [GLO-30 Copernicus DEM](https://spacedata.copernicus.eu/collections/copernicus-digital-elevation-model "Copernicus DEM" ){target=_blank} provides global coverage (with the current exception of an area covering Armenia and Azerbaijan, see Figure 2) at 30-m pixel spacing.
+The [GLO-30 Copernicus DEM](https://spacedata.copernicus.eu/collections/copernicus-digital-elevation-model "Copernicus DEM" ){target=_blank} provides global coverage at 30-m pixel spacing.
 When an On Demand job is requested, we download the required DEM tiles from the Copernicus Digital Elevation Model (DEM) GLO-30 Public dataset available in the [Registry of Open Data on AWS](https://registry.opendata.aws/copernicus-dem/ "https://registry.opendata.aws/copernicus-dem" ){target=_blank}, managed by [Sinergise](https://www.sinergise.com/ "https://www.sinergise.com" ){target=_blank}.
 We mosaic the tiles and reproject them to the appropriate UTM Zone for the location of the SAR granule to be processed, resampling them as required for processing.
 A geoid correction is applied before it is used for On Demand processing.

-Figure 1 shows the coverage of the Copernicus DEM GLO-30 Public dataset, and Figure 2 details the land area currently not covered.

 ![Figure 1](images/cop-coverage-map.png "Copernicus DEM GLO-30 coverage map")

 *Figure 1: Copernicus DEM GLO-30 coverage map*

+GLO-30 DEM tiles are *not* publicly available for an area surrounding Armenia and Azerbaijan (see Figure 2), while GLO-90 DEM tiles at 90-m pixel spacing *are* available.
+On Demand jobs in this region will mosaic the available GLO-30 tiles with any needed GLO-90 tiles to provide complete coverage of the SAR granule being processed.
+This may impact applications that are sensitive to the resolution of the DEM used for processing.

 ![Figure 2](images/cop-missing-100.png "Detail of area currently not covered by Copernicus DEM GLO-30")